Simeon Stylites: Atop the pillar

-In this last and lofty station, the Syrian Anachoret resisted the heat of thirty summers, and the cold of as many winters.
+In this last and lofty station, the Syrian Anachoret resisted the heat of thirty summers and the cold of as many winters.
 Habit and exercise instructed him to maintain his dangerous situation without fear or giddiness, and successively to assume the different postures of devotion.
 He sometimes prayed in an erect attitude, with his outstretched arms in the figure of a cross, but his most familiar practice was that of bending his meagre skeleton from the forehead to the feet; and a curious spectator, after numbering twelve hundred and forty-four repetitions, at length desisted from the endless account.
-The progress of an ulcer in his thigh might shorten, but it could not disturb, this celestial life; and the patient Hermit expired, without descending from his column.
+The progress of an ulcer in his thigh might shorten, but it could not disturb this celestial life; and the patient Hermit expired, without descending from his column.

 Even on the highest of his columns, Simeon was not withdrawn from the world.
 If anything, the new pillar attracted even more people, both pilgrims who had earlier visited him and sightseers as well.
 Simeon was available each afternoon to talk with visitors.
 By means of a ladder, visitors were able to ascend within speaking distance.
 It is known that he wrote letters, the text of some of which have survived to this day, that he instructed disciples, and that he also lectured to those assembled beneath.
 He especially preached against profanity and usury.
-In contrast to the extreme austerity that he practised, his preaching conveyed temperance and compassion, and was marked with common sense and freedom from fanaticism.
+In contrast to the extreme austerity that he practiced, his preaching conveyed temperance and compassion and was marked with common sense and freedom from fanaticism.

 Much of Simeon's public ministry, like that of other Syrian ascetics, can be seen as socially cohesive in the context of the Roman East.
 In the face of the withdrawal of wealthy landowners to the large cities, holy men such as Simeon acted as impartial and necessary patrons and arbiters in disputes between peasant farmers and within the smaller towns.